linera-io/linera-protocol/CONTRIBUTING.md

 Getting an error with the test in [`linera-rpc/tests/format.rs`](linera-rpc/tests/format.rs) ?
 Probably the file [`linera-rpc/tests/staged/formats.yaml`](linera-rpc/tests/staged/formats.yaml) (recording message formats) is outdated.
-In the most case (but not always sadly), this can be fixed by running [`linera-rpc/generate-format.sh`](linera-rpc/generate-format.sh).
+In most cases (but not always sadly), this can be fixed by running [`linera-rpc/generate-format.sh`](linera-rpc/generate-format.sh).

 See https://github.com/zefchain/serde-reflection for more context.